yorkulibraries/Crayfish/Lameduck/README.md

 ## Usage

-Lameduck only accepts one request, a `GET` containing the path a WAV or FLAC in Fedora.
+Lameduck only accepts one request, a `GET` containing the path a WAV in Fedora.

-For example, suppose if you have a WAV or FLAC in Fedora at `http://localhost:8080/fcrepo/rest/foo/bar`.
+For example, suppose if you have a WAV in Fedora at `http://localhost:8080/fcrepo/rest/foo/bar`.
 If running the PHP built-in server command described in the Installation section:
 ```
 $ curl -H "Authorization: Bearer islandora" "localhost:8888/foo/bar"
 ```

-This will return an MP3 generated from the WAV or FLAC in Fedora.
+This will return an MP3 generated from the WAV in Fedora.
 Additional arguments to `lame` can be provided using the `X-Islandora-Args` header.
 For example, to change the quality:
 ```
 $ curl -H "Authorization: Bearer islandora" -H "X-Islandora-Args: -q 0" "localhost:8888/foo/bar"
 ```